 While air sealing and insulation in homes heated with natural gas, heating oil, and propane, as well as lighting, represent the majority of HES and HES-IE’s claimed savings, both programs directly install and recommend a variety of other efficiency measures.
 Regarding non-weatherization measures, this study found:

 Duct sealing.
-Natural gas billing analysis found 9 CCF/participant (i.e., for those participants that received the measure, which was 38% of HES participants)
+Natural gas billing analysis found 9 CCF/participant (i.e., for those participants that received the measure, which was 38% of HES participants).
+This value is significantly less than the ex ante savings, as well as the deemed value assumed by the 2023 Massachusetts Technical Reference Manual (3.9 MMBtu/home or approximately 38 CCF).
+The disparity between the ex post savings and the ex ante savings and regional benchmark suggests that duct sealing may suffer from the same there’s-a-lot-to-do-during-the-assessment issue discussed above regarding air sealing.
+At present, duct sealing represents a larger portion of HES ex ante lifetime savings (9.4%) than HES (2.1%) although the difference is largely attributable to a larger percentage of HES-IE customers installing insulation, which has significant lifetime savings and diminishes the contribution of other measures.

 Wi-Fi Thermostats.
 This study identified a better source for heating-related thermostat savings (a 2021 Guidehouse report versus the current source from 2012) for prospective use in the next PSD.
 The study also evaluated savings for HES homes separately from HES-IE homes, as the savings varied meaningfully by program.

 Heat Pumps.
-The study team suggests changing the efficiency metric used in the PSD from EER to SEER as the latter metric is a more complete representation of efficiency and thus energy savings over a range of operating conditions.
+The study team suggests changing the cooling efficiency metric used in the PSD from EER to SEER2 as the latter metric is a more complete representation of cooling efficiency and thus energy savings over a range of operating conditions.
 This suggestion is consistent with 2014 Central Air Conditioning Impact and Process Evaluation recommendations, which was to switch to SEER but continue using EER for demand savings estimates.

 Other.
-Many other measures had gross realization rate of 100% or close (see next section), indicating no identified change to the PSD algorithm or input parameters.
+Many other measures had gross realization rate of 100% or close, indicating no identified change to the PSD algorithm or input parameters.

 For a complete set of study recommended updates to PSD algorithm and/or input parameters, please see in Appendix F.